verozhao/Human_VS_AI_Text_Detection_Project/README.md

 Team Members:
 Veronica Zhao （The implementation of Vanilla Neural Networks, Feedforward Neural Networks, Convoluntional Neural Networks.)
 Yanchen Zhou（The implementation of Long Short-Term Memory.)
-Sherry Liu （The implementation of DistilBert.)
+Sherry Liu （The implementation of DistilBert, RoBERTa, AlBERT)

 ## License
 Distributed under the MIT License.
 See LICENSE for more information.